Datapack-Hub/bot/method/rightclick detection food.md

 ```

 ## How it works
 We've added a consumable component to our custom stick item, allowing it to be consumed like food.
-The player won't actually eat it, since `eat_seconds` is set to `999999999`, so it would take them over 30 years.
+The player won't actually eat it, since `consume_seconds` is set to `999999999`, so it would take them over 30 years.
 The consumable component lets the player try to eat it, which can be detected using an advancement.
 That advancement runs a function which removes the advancement so it can be triggered again next tick, and runs whatever code you want to the item to trigger.